 Scratching posts will keep your furniture intact and allow your pet to stretch, scratch, and mark their territory.
 Cats prefer vertical scratching posts, and if you can have a few of them around the house, they will make good use of it.
 Of course, you want to place the posts in the areas where your cat spends most of their time.

 Puzzle feeders, toys, and pet cameras are also good tools to use when you have to leave for longer periods of time.
 Puzzle feeders will keep your kitty busy for a long time.
-They’re great when you cat’s not eating.
+They’re great when your cat’s not eating.
 Fill them with your pet’s favorite food, and they’ll also get their nutrients.
 If you don’t have a puzzle feeder, you can also hide food or treats around the house for your little hunter to find.
-An interactive treat dispenser, such as Petcube Bites, can offer a chance to entertain your cat when you can’t be there — and some reassurance from hearing your voice, too.
+An interactive treat dispenser, such as Petcube Bites 2, can offer a chance to entertain your cat when you can’t be there — and some reassurance from hearing your voice, too.

 Cat Anxiety Treatment - Desensitize anxiety triggers